COVID-19: Georgia 34; Gwinnett 3; Walton 0 more deaths reported in the past 24 hours

-The following is a snapshot of the statistics reported by the Georgia Department of Public Health at 3 p.m. on Thursday, April 22, 2021.
-Georgia is reporting 23 more deaths, Gwinnett is reporting one, and Walton County is reporting no more deaths in the past 24 hours.
+The following is a snapshot of the statistics reported by the Georgia Department of Public Health at 3 p.m. on Monday, April 26, 2021.
+Georgia is reporting 34 more deaths, Gwinnett is reporting three more, and Walton County is reporting no more deaths in the past 24 hours.

 Walton County